techtraits/techtraits-blog/_posts/2012-06-27-Amazon-DynamoDB--Understanding-Query-and-Scan-operations.markdown

 </li>
 </ol>

 When modeling data for DynamoDB, one must try to minimize any potential scan operations.
-And if some scan operations are necessary, special care must be taken to ensure that such operations can be isolated.
-Table design for performance and ways to minimize the impact of scan operations is covered in the next post: <a href="#">DynamoDB: Modeling data for performance</a>
+Designing tables for performance and ways to minimize the impact of scan operations is covered in my next post: <a href="#">DynamoDB: Modeling data for performance</a>

 <h3>External Links</h3>